 A common requirement in Excel is the need to separate text into different cells.
 The reasons for this are numerous, but typically it is because the way the data was imported or received is not sufficient for your analytical needs.

-This article looks at four techniques for separating text.
-Use the links below to jump to a specific technique.
+This tutorial looks at four techniques for separating text.

-- Using Text to Columns to separate names
+- Using Text to Columns to separate text

 - Extract name from an email address